MMMsystem/MMMAS/README.md

 ### Q2: What does a high Mzmp value indicate?

-A high Mzmp (zero-mismatch partner count) indicates that the sample has multiple genetically identical accessions in the library, possibly:
+A high Mzmp (Zero-mismatch partner count) indicates that the sample has varieties with suspected parent-offspring relationships in the collection, likely due to being:

-- A widely cultivated mainstream variety
+- A widely cultivated pollinator cultivar
-- A core parent in historical breeding programs
+- A historically important core breeding parent
-- A synonym (different names for the same variety)

 ### Q3: What is the difference between Mmmd=0 and Mmmd=1?